 The average rate of return is $4 for every dollar invested.
 However, many libraries realize much more than that.

 Why is the Library so concerned with overdue items?

 As a good steward of public funds, we have a responsibility to protect our collection.
 Based on the items that Unique recovers for libraries, items long overdue tend to be the newer, most popular items.
 Returning them to the shelves better meets the needs of the community, while at the same time helping us substantially reduce collection replacement costs.

-- Sign up for email notification.
-That way, you will receive a courtesy notice emailed to your account two or three days in advance.
+Sign up for email or text notification.
+That way, you will receive a courtesy notice emailed or texted to your account two or three days in advance.
 Or, you can visit your local library and a staff member will assist you to make changes in your account.